Federerer/Notifications.Wpf/README.md

         Message = "Lorem ipsum dolor sit amet, consectetur adipiscing elit.Lorem ipsum dolor sit amet, consectetur adipiscing elit.", Type = NotificationType.Error,
-        TrimType = NotificationTextTrimType.Attach, // will show attach button on message RowsCont = 3, //Will show 3 rows and trim after LeftButtonAction = () => SomeAction(), //Action on left button click, button will not show if it null RightButtonAction = () => SomeAction(), //Action on right button click,  button will not show if it null LeftButtonContent, // Left button content (string or what u want
+        TrimType = NotificationTextTrimType.Attach, // will show attach button on message RowsCount = 3, //Will show 3 rows and trim after LeftButtonAction = () => SomeAction(), //Action on left button click, button will not show if it null RightButtonAction = () => SomeAction(), //Action on right button click,  button will not show if it null LeftButtonContent, // Left button content (string or what u want